fchinu/TANS/docs/Simulation.md

 - Modify the values of the parameters as desired to configure the simulation.
 - Save the .yaml file once you have finished making your changes.

+The config file can then be passed to the simulation function: `Simulation("Config_file.yaml")`

 [Here](https://github.com/Bizzzio/TANS/blob/main/Config_Run.yaml) CONTROLLARE LINK DOPO PULL REQUEST is an example of settings used to run a simulation.

-A description of the settings is available [here](Settings.md#settings-description).
+A description of the settings is available [here](Settings.md).

-The config file can then be passed to the simulation function: `Simulation("Config_file.yaml")`
-> Be careful: only the parameters included in the example linked above are defined!